-After giving effect to the sale by us of 11,000,000 shares of our Class A common stock in this offering at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of January 31, 2017 would have been \$131.3 million, or \$1.45 per share.
-This represents an immediate increase in pro forma net tangible book value of \$1.79 per share to our existing stockholders and immediate dilution of \$14.55 per share to investors purchasing shares of our Class A common stock in this offering at the assumed initial public offering price.
+After giving effect to the sale by us of 11,000,000 shares of our Class A common stock in this offering at the initial public offering price of \$17.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of January 31, 2017 would have been \$141.6 million, or \$1.56 per share.
+This represents an immediate increase in pro forma net tangible book value of \$1.90 per share to our existing stockholders and immediate dilution of \$15.44 per share to investors purchasing shares of our Class A common stock in this offering at the initial public offering price.
 The following table illustrates this dilution:

-Assumed initial public offering price per share \$16.00 Pro forma net tangible book value (deficit) per share as of January 31, 2017 \$(0.34) Increase in pro forma net tangible book value (deficit) per share attributable to new investors in this offering 1.79 Pro forma as adjusted net tangible book value per share immediately after this offering 1.45 Dilution per share to new investors in this offering \$14.55
+Initial public offering price per share \$17.00 Pro forma net tangible book value (deficit) per share as of January 31, 2017 \$(0.34) Increase in pro forma net tangible book value (deficit) per share attributable to new investors in this offering 1.90 Pro forma as adjusted net tangible book value per share immediately after this offering 1.56 Dilution per share to new investors in this offering \$15.44

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share to new investors by \$0.11, and would increase or decrease, as applicable, dilution per share to new investors in this offering by \$0.89, assuming that the number of shares of our Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us.
 In addition, to the extent any outstanding options to purchase Class B common stock are exercised, new investors would experience further dilution.
-If the underwriters exercise their option to purchase 1,650,000 additional shares of our Class A common stock from us in full, the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering would be \$1.69 per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$14.31 per share.
+If the underwriters exercise their option to purchase 1,650,000 additional shares of our Class A common stock from us in full, the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering would be \$1.81 per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$15.19 per share.

-The following table presents, on a pro forma as adjusted basis as of January 31, 2017, after giving effect to the conversion and reclassification of all outstanding shares of redeemable convertible preferred stock into Class B common stock immediately prior to the completion of this offering, the differences between the existing stockholders and the new investors purchasing shares of our Class A common stock in this offering with respect to the number of shares purchased from us, the total consideration paid or to be paid to us, which includes net proceeds received from the issuance of common stock and redeemable convertible preferred stock, cash received from the exercise of stock options, and the average price per share paid or to be paid to us at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table presents, on a pro forma as adjusted basis as of January 31, 2017, after giving effect to the conversion and reclassification of all outstanding shares of redeemable convertible preferred stock into Class B common stock immediately prior to the completion of this offering, the differences between the existing stockholders and the new investors purchasing shares of our Class A common stock in this offering with respect to the number of shares purchased from us, the total consideration paid or to be paid to us, which includes net proceeds received from the issuance of common stock and redeemable convertible preferred stock, cash received from the exercise of stock options, and the average price per share paid or to be paid to us at the initial public offering price of \$17.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares Purchased ted Total Consideration erage se per Number Percent Amount Percent nare Existing stockholders 79,758,777 87.9% \$240,907,804 57.8 % \$ 3.02 New investors 11,000,000 12.1 176,000,000 42.2 16.00 Totals 90,758,777 100% \$416,907,804 100%
+Shares Purchased Tota Total Consid otal Consideration ge Number Percent Amount Percent ا Price Shar Existing stockholders 79,758,777 87.9% \$240,907,804 56.3% \$ 3 .02 New investors 11,000,000 12.1 187,000,000 43.7 17 .00 Totals 90,758,777 100% \$427,907,804 100%